 Other misuses: Rock salt for de-icing, cigarettes, Nair/Veet (other hair removal agents), pretzels (yes really), skin creams, flame-proofing agents, tooth whitening products, dish soaps, dyes, animal feed and more.

 Blood meal is made from dried blood that is literally scraped from the slaughterhouse floor.
 Even those farmers that use it admit that it is dangerous to breathe and can carry a number of harmful pathogens.
-Warning for animal lovers: Blood meal may attract your pets or other animals and if ingested can cause vomiting and diarrhea.
-Ingesting blood meal can also result in severe pancreatitis (inflammation of the pancreas) which is bad news for your pup.
+Warning for animal lovers: Blood meal may attract nonhuman animals and if ingested can cause vomiting and diarrhea.
+Ingesting blood meal can also result in severe pancreatitis (inflammation of the pancreas.)

 Other misuses: Animal food supplements, cheese making, foam rubber, adhesive in plywood, medicines and more.

 Heated and ground eggshells are often added to soil for their calcium carbonate.
 The risk of salmonella poisoning with properly treated shells is very low, but commercial sources of egg shells are bound to link back to high-density farms including battery hen houses.